hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

 On the other hand subqueries do produce on-the-fly columns but these are unknown to LiveSQL in advance and cannot be checked by the Java compiler while writing the query.
 In short, subquery columns are not ***materialized***.

-Therefore, to refer to non-materialized subquery columns in external statements LiveSQL includes six methods:
+Therefore, to refer to a non-materialized subquery column in an outer scope LiveSQL includes six methods:

-- `.num("columnName")` to reference a numeric subquery column.
+- `.num("columnName")` to reference a numeric column of a subquery.
-- `.str("columnName")` to reference a string/varchar subquery column.
+- `.str("columnName")` to reference a string/varchar column of a subquery.
-- `.dt("columnName")` to reference a date/time subquery column.
+- `.dt("columnName")` to reference a date/time column of a subquery.
-- `.bool("columnName")` to reference a boolean subquery column.
+- `.bool("columnName")` to reference a boolean column of a subquery.
-- `.bin("columnName")` to reference a binary subquery column.
+- `.bin("columnName")` to reference a binary column of a subquery.
-- `.obj("columnName")` to reference an object subquery column.
+- `.obj("columnName")` to reference an object column of a subquery.

 It's up to the developer to ensure the appropriate method is used to retrieve each subquery column with the appropriate type.
 Without subquery materialization LiveSQL has no means to check if the type of the column is appropriate, or if the name of the column is correct.